mrbrl/PCLAppConfig/README.md

 ## Usage

-- Install PCLAppConfig package from [nuget](https://www.nuget.org/packages/PCLAppConfig) to your PCL projects.
+- Install PCLAppConfig package from [nuget](https://www.nuget.org/packages/PCLAppConfig) to your PCL and each target projects.

 ### FOR FILE SYSTEM  APP.CONFIG
 - Initialize ConfigurationManager.AppSettings on each of your  platform project, just after  'Xamarin.Forms.Forms.Init'  like below: